12 Types of Herons in Florida

 The characteristic plumage of an adult American Bittern consists of streaked brownish-black on upper parts, with yellow sides to neck and chest marked by dark brown streaks; grayish-brown streaks on the head; buffy underparts with dark chevron marks.

-Its distinctive call, which is rarely heard, resembles the noisy clunking of a pump handle being operated repeatedly.
+Its distinctive call, rarely heard, resembles the noisy clunking of a pump handle being operated repeatedly.

-In Florida, they can be seen while they hunt for small fishes and other aquatic prey during the day in shallow pools and cattails in marshes.
+In Florida, they can be seen during the day hunting for small fish and other aquatic prey in shallow pools and cattails in marshes.

 They typically take flight in the early morning or late evening when they arrive at their feeding grounds.